 There are photographs throughout the house showing how it used to look.
 A Gazebo in the yard where you can sit and across the street is a park.
 Free entrance to the house; donations accepted.

 Mead Botanical Garden located at 1300 Denning Drive in Winter Park.
 Theodore L. Mead was a horticulturist.
-After his death, his friends donated 48 acres to the city of Winter Park in his honor.
+After his death, his friends donated 48 acres to Winter Park in his honor.
 The Grove, which is an open-air pavilion hosts concerts, plays and film festivals.
 It also has an amphitheater that people can rent space for weddings.
 You can have a picnic on one of the picnic tables in the garden.

 They also have two butterfly gardens.
 Jog, walk or ride a bicycle on the many paths and trails.
 You can organize a hike with one of the park naturalists.
 A volunteer at the garden spotted four otters in the pond; otters don’t usually come out in the daytime.